RedisGraph/RedisGraph/docs/commands.md

 Match describes the relationship between queried entities, using ascii art to represent pattern(s) to match against.

-Nodes are represented by parenthesis `()`, while Relationships are represented by brackets `[]`.
+Nodes are represented by parenthesis `()`, and Relationships are represented by brackets `[]`.

-Each graph entity node/relationship can contain an alias and a label/relationship type, but both can be left empty if needed.
+Each graph entity node/relationship can contain an alias and a label/relationship type, but both can be left empty if necessary.

 Entity structure: `alias:label {filters}`.